How to Write an Abstract for a Lab Report: Useful Info with Samples

 The typical length of an abstract across various work types, whether it is a lab report, literature review, or even a capstone paper varies from 100 to 500 words, and this is normally directly correlated to work volume.
 Abstracts for lab reports are typically shorter but length can still vary to some extent.
 Thus, according to the Writing Studio of the Colorado State University, an abstract typically has between 50 and 150 words.

 Yet other guides from various US universities mention that it should be between 100 and 200 words.
-A sound approach would be to consult specific guidelines for writing a lab report your professor/teacher suggests (since even teaching staff from same U.S. educational institutions might have different requirements).
+A sound approach would be to consult specific guidelines for writing a lab report your professor/teacher suggests (since even teaching staff from the same U.S. educational institutions might have different requirements).
 Moreover, requirements might vary even from task to task, with same professors.

-• experiment research motivation.
+• Experiment research motivation.
 Why was it performed?
 Why is it important?
 Some brief additional context is typically provided as a kind of mini-introduction.

-• research question/hypothesis/purpose.
+• Research question/hypothesis/purpose.
 What was researched?
 What problem was addressed?.

-• what general methods/strategies/approaches were used.
-How were experiments performed? – remember that this description should be very brief considering overall length – oftentimes, it suffices to just mention methods by name, especially if they are fairly standard in a field.
+• What general methods/strategies/approaches were used?
+How were experiments performed? – remember that this description should be very brief considering overall length – oftentimes, it suffices just to mention methods by name, especially if they are fairly standard in a field.

-• conclusions.
+• Conclusions.
 What main conclusions were reached?
 Was the hypothesis confirmed or rejected?
 Sometimes conclusions, might be joined with results or might even be implicit.
 Author recommendations might also be presented here.

 Read also: How to Make Your Essay Longer Without Much Effort